hyperledger/aries-rfcs/features/0593-json-ld-cred-attach/README.md

 The credential proposal allows the holder to initiate a credential exchange without fully specifying the contents of the credential.
 If all properties of the credential are already known, the protocol can also be initiated with a credential request.
 While the credential detail requires all fields to be present, the proposal allows for fields to be omitted.

-The below `propose-credential` message shows an example of a credential proposal with the `@context`, `type`, `credentialSubject` and `credentialSubject` present.
-The issuer can then send a credential detail in a credential offer message adding extra properties required for issuance such as `issuer`, `credentialStatus.type`, `proofType`, etc..
+The below `propose-credential` message shows an example of an credential proposal with the `@context`, `type`, `credentialSubject` and `options.credentialStatus` present.
+The issuer can then send a credential detail in an `offer-credential` message adding extra properties required for issuance such as `issuer` and `options.proofType`.

 ```json
 {